Content warning: This story contains descriptions of sexual assault.

 “If she wants to speak, we are happy to have the survivor do as much of the talking as they want to do in the situation, but they need to have the option not to,” he said.

 In Doezema’s case, Sledge told her she didn’t need to be present for the appeal hearing, if she didn’t want to be in the same room as Vitalis.
 She didn’t.
-Instead, she submitted a written statement and waited in the hallway outside of the room while Vitalis sat with the appeals board.
+Instead, she submitted a written statement and waited in the hallway outside of the room.

 In the statement, Doezema wrote that she supported the decision by Stillwell to expel Vitalis, especially given he’d already walked the graduation stage after being found in violation of the student conduct code.